Campus Improvement Plan

 Evaluation Data Sources: CIRCLE Progress Monitoring (EOY CIRCLE assessment data)

-Strategy's Expected Result/Impact: Staff development that improves the learning of all students using disaggregated student data to determine teacher learning priorities, monitor progress, and help sustain continuous improvement.
+Strategy's Expected Result/Impact: Use disaggregated student data to guide staff development, set teacher learning priorities, monitor progress, and sustain continuous improvement.

 Title I: